IONA 9

 Always exciting to see what creative ideas our students come up with!
 The winners have been decided and are as follows:

-First Prize: Sarah Pamment
+First Prize: Sarah Pa

-Second Prize: Kiara Evans and Madeleine Moody
+Second Prize: Kiara E and Madeleine M

 Congratulations to all our winners and those that entered the competition.